UCL-MIRSG/ansible-role-install-python/README.md

 ## Role Variables

-`install_python` is a dictionary contains the following varialbes:
+`install_python` is a dictionary that contains the following varialbes:

 `version`: the version of Python to install.
 This defaults to `"3"`.